f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

 \sqrt{2(m-\nu)+\dfrac{1}{4}}-\dfrac{1}{2}$

-This may raise some questions because $\nu$ is depending on m but we don't know an explicit formula to determine $\nu$.
+This may raise some questions because $\nu$ is depending on m but we don't know a explicit formula to determine $\nu$.
 Thats why we need to establish a statement that is independent of $\nu$.